immcantation/changeo/docs/examples/filtering.rst

 --------------------------------------------------------------------------------

 You may want to use external tools, or tools from `pRESTO <presto.readthedocs.io>`__, on your Change-O result files.
-The :ref:`ParseDb` tool provides two options for exporting data from tab-delimited files to FASTA format.
+The :ref:`ConvertDb` tool provides two options for exporting data from tab-delimited files to FASTA format.

 Standard FASTA